AdyGCode/SaaS-23S2-Throat-II/README.md

 php artisan migrate --step

-this runs any new migrations, adding them to a step by step list in the databse. this allows rollback a step or more if needed.
+this runs any new migrations, adding them to a step-by-step list in the databse. this allows rollback a step or more if needed.

 edit the WordType model and add the name and code to the fillables.

-open the seeder for word types (SHIFT SHIFT word, then find word type seeder)
+open the seeder for word types (Use `SHIFT`-`SHIFT` word, then find word type seeder)

 Add the seeder code